carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 Breaking this apart:

--   The first name passed to the `package` keyword, `Geometry`, is a name path prefix that will be used for both the file's library and namespace scopes.
+-   The first name passed to the `package` keyword, `Geometry`, is a name path prefix that will be used for both the file's library and namespace paths.
--   When the optional `library` keyword is specified, its name path is combined with the package to generate the library scope.
+-   When the optional `library` keyword is specified, its name path is combined with the package to generate the library path.
 In this example, the `Geometry.Objects.Flat` library will be used.
--   When the optional `namespace` keyword is specified, its name path is combined with the package to generate the namespace scope.
+-   When the optional `namespace` keyword is specified, its name path is combined with the package to generate the namespace path.
 In this example, the `Geometry.Shapes` namespace will be used.
 -   The optional `impl` keyword, which is not present in this example, would make this an implementation file as described under [libraries](#libraries).